Sunday, May 16, 2010

 My brother-in-law is about to leave this world.
 He's been battling pancreatic cancer for almost three-and-a-half years.
 The battle is almost over.

 He's 53.
 And married, with a four year old daughter.
 His wife has had to watch the slow and now sudden decline of the man she loves.
 Of a husband who used to run circles around her, so full of energy.
 He feels 90.
-Now, he has to use a walker and for help.
+Now, he has to use a walker and ask for help.
+Something he is always loath to do.
 It is very sad.
 It is heartbreaking.

 My wife just returned from three weeks spent with them, helping and serving where she could.
 She had to come back before she wanted to.
 She wanted to stay, knowing that these last few days would be the hardest on his wife and daughter.
 Knowing she could help and wanting to.
 Wanting to show the deep love she has for her brother, his wife, and their daughter.
 Wanting God to show them Jesus.
 I know she wants to be back there now, doing what she can, being Christ to them.